CodeDragon03/CodeDragon03/README.md

 </div>

-    % I speak fluent bugs, love to write my code and optimize for human readability in this fake era of AI!
+    % I speak fluent bugs, love to write my code (The human way, not AI) and optimize for human readability!

 <h3>Product Description:</h3>